-It is an exciting place to live and work.
-It’s diverse and rich cultural history includes the ancient city of Stirling, once the country’s capital, Falkirk, home of the world’s only rotating boat lift and Clackmannanshire, in the shadow of the Ochil Hills.
+Forth Valley, in the heart of Scotland, is an exciting place to live and work.
+It’s diverse and rich cultural history embraces the ancient city of Stirling, once the country’s capital, Falkirk, home of the world’s only rotating boat lift, and Clackmannanshire, in the shadow of the Ochil Hills.

 It embraces world-class crowd-pullers, like Stirling Castle, and Scotland’s first National Park which takes in Loch Lomond and the Trossachs.
-Add to this great shopping, leisure and arts facilities and cinemas, plus a healthy dose of fresh air with plenty of opportunities for hillwalking, golf, cycling and and even paragliding!
+Add to this great shopping, leisure and arts centres, cinemas and a healthy dose of fresh air with plenty of opportunities for hillwalking, golf, cycling and even paragliding!

 Transport links are second to none with excellent rail services to all major cities and a motorway network which accesses Edinburgh and Glasgow within an hour and brings stunning scenery within easy reach.
 The area is also noted for excellent schools, both state and independent, and for the friendliness of its people.

 NHS Forth Valley is governed by a Board of Directors and is accountable to the Cabinet Secretary for Health and Well-being through the Scottish Government Health Directorate.
 The Board controls an annual budget of £550 million, and is responsible for providing health services and improving the health for the population of Forth Valley.